cjamir-dev/photography_asistant/README.md

 - Deposit and remaining amount tracking
 - Customer search by phone number
 - Automatic data persistence to local files
+- Excel-friendly CSV export of orders with per-size counts

 ## Setup